-Before her time at NYGC, she was a Senior Vice President of Business Development and Strategic Operations Alexandria Real Estate Equities (ARE), where she was a leader on the East River Science Park project, a commercial translational research development in Manhattan, which encompasses over 1 million square feet of life science space.
-When complete, it will house a continuum of life science users from early stage companies to public health organizations, academic medical centers and large pharmaceuticals, as well as scientific support services.
-Ms. Kelley concluded a strategic partnership for ARE, on the science side, with Nature Publishing Group, one of the most prestigious scientific publishing organizations in the world.
-Together they launched Nature Network Boston, now a global web
+Before her time at NYGC, Ms. Kelley was a Senior Vice President of Business Development and Strategic Operations Alexandria Real Estate Equities (ARE), where she was a leader on the East River Science Park project, a commercial translational research development in Manhattan, which encompasses over 1 million square feet of life science space.
+It currently houses a continuum of life science users from early stage companies to public health organizations, academic medical centers and large pharmaceuticals, as well as scientific support services.

 Prior to her employment at ARE, Ms. Kelley was Senior Vice President and Managing Director of Life Sciences, worldwide, for Spaulding & Slye Colliers and Colliers International (“Colliers”) where clients included, amongst others, the National Institutes of Health, Johns Hopkins University, the Massachusetts Institute of Technology; Boston University/Boston Medical Center; and Novartis, Pfizer, Genzyme and Perkin Elmer.
 At the time of Ms. Kelley’s departure, the Colliers Life Sciences Group consisted of more than 110 professionals specializing in structured finance and investment sales, development services, construction, leasing and facility management.
 The Life Sciences Group had 6 million square feet of life science space under development and managed over 3.5 million square feet of life science facility space.